AetherialMist/JavaLearning/chapter-001/lesson-001/README.md

    the end of a line anywhere in the file.
 2. At the very top from the Menu Bar, navigate to `Code -> Reformat Code` and select it (`left-click`).
 3. Intellij will do all the hard word to format your code back to a human-readable format!
     * Assuming you do not have any [_syntax_](../../terminology.md) errors!
-Errors in this context, could mean a missing " ;", or a curly brace is missing its buddy, or some other issue which Intellij will give you a red squiggly for.
+Errors in this context, could mean a missing `;`, or a curly brace is missing its buddy, or some other issue which Intellij will give you a red squiggly for.

 ### Everything Prints as a String

 When you print types to the console, us humans like to be able to read it.
 So Java goes through a process to convert everything into a `String` before printing it out.
 The numbers and other types are still their respective types, they just _temporarily_ get treated as `String`s for printing.
 This is convenient for us, because the way Java actually handles numbers and types is not human-readable at all.
+We will utilize this Java feature in the next lesson!

 ## Recap